"For the wrath of God is revealed from Heaven against all

 immutable.
 "And whence is it plain that He placed in them this

 knowledge, O Paul?
-"Because," saith he, "that which may be known
+"Because," saith he, "that which may

 of Him is manifest in them."
 This, however, is an assertion, not a